openzipkin/zipkin/zipkin-server/README.md

 backend.
 Does not disable trace by ID or dependency queries.
 Disable this when you use another service (such as logs) to find trace IDs;
 Defaults to true
 * `QUERY_TIMEOUT`: Sets the hard timeout for query requests.
 Accepts any duration string (e.g., 100ms).
+A value of 0 will disable the timeout completely.
 Defaults to 11s.
 * `QUERY_LOG_LEVEL`: Log level written to the console; Defaults to INFO
 * `QUERY_LOOKBACK`: How many milliseconds queries can look back from endTs; Defaults to 24 hours (two daily buckets: one for today and one for yesterday)
 * `STORAGE_TYPE`: SpanStore implementation: one of `mem`, `mysql`, `cassandra`, `elasticsearch`